NOAA-ORR-ERD/py_gd/README.md

 For the project at hand we needed fast and simple drawing -- 8-bit color, no anti-aliasing.
 We also wanted a nice simple API to work with.
 There are a number of newer drawing libs (AGG, Skia) that produce some pretty results, but are not as simple to use, and are focused on 32 bit fully anti-aliased drawing.
 If you want the prettiest rendering possible, I encourage you to check those out.

 If you want something fast and simple -- `py_gd` may be for you.

 ## Why a new python wrapper for gd?

-`gdmodule` (recently moved to gitHub: https://github.com/Solomoriah/gdmodule) is a wrapper for gd that has been around along time.
+`gdmodule` (gitHub: https://github.com/Solomoriah/gdmodule) is a wrapper for gd that has been around along time.
 However:
- - It appears to be minimally maintained
+ - It appears to be minimally maintained (last touched 9 years ago as of this writing)
  - It is a pretty direct wrapper around the gd old-style-C API
  - It is hand-written C extension code -- more or less the state of the art for 1995 when it was first written, but I really don't want to work on that code!